ucsf-ckm/python-json-workshop/README.md

 5. Learn how to use recursion to take advantage of the tree like structure of a JSON document.
 Exercises will include basic recursion concepts, followed by the use of recursion to extract all values corresponding to a particular key.

+6. (Optional).
+If time permits, participants will write a simple JSON web service and make the results available through a localhost endpoint using the Bottle framework.

 ### Prerequisites

 This tutorial is intended for participants who have basic programming experience with Python, including loops, conditionals, and lists.
 No previous experience with JSON is expected.
 Some familiarity with tree structures and recursion will help, but we will cover these concepts in the context of parsing JSON documents.